Sharan-Babu/FB_wit/README.md

 Intent classification is the automated association of text to a specific purpose or goal.
 In essence, a classifier analyzes pieces of text and categorizes them into intents such as Purchase, Downgrade, Unsubscribe, and Demo Request.<br>
 <i>source: google</i>

 Now, let us move on to what <b>entity extraction</b> is….
-Continuing with the theme of the above voice assistant example, the term <i>'morning'</i> in your request <b><i>“Set a reminder to wake me up in the morning”</b></i> is very vague.
+Continuing with the theme of the above voice assistant example, the term <i>'morning'</i> in your request <b><i>“Set a reminder to wake me up in the morning”</b></i> is somewhat vague.

 A more meaningful input to the device would be, <b><i>“Wake me up every day at 7 am”</b></i>.
 Now, your assistant wakes you up daily exactly at 7 am because not only did it recognize the intent of the user but it also extracted the entity.
 In this case, the assistant understands that the value ‘7’ refers to the time.

-Note that people who built this algorithm had to define numbers like this to be extracted as time before hand and trained the AI algorithm accordingly.
+Note that people who built this algorithm had to define numbers like this to be extracted as time before-hand and trained the AI algorithm accordingly.

 <b><ins>Formal definition of Entity Recognition is</ins>:</b><br>
 Named-entity recognition is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions.<br>
 <i>source: google</i>

+### Basics of streamlit

 ## What will we be building?<br>